spacetx/starfish/docs/source/roadmap.md

 1. Library is easily installed on operating systems used by SpaceTx users
 2. Basic for-loop implementation of a pipeline runner to de-risk scale problems that result from processing multiple fields of view, then integrating results for biological analysis
 3. Explicit definition/specification of a pipeline recipe
-4. API for processing multiple FOVs for each SpaceTx group given data in SpaceTx format and a pipeline recipe
+4. API for local processing multiple FOVs for each SpaceTx group given data in SpaceTx format and a pipeline recipe
 5. Translate each example pipeline into an example pipeline recipe
 6. Visualization tooling to enable parameter selection on small datasets to tweak pipeline recipes
 7. API leverages local parallelism